The Journey to Realness: Transforming Pain into Beauty

 This woman was ostracized in a town where everyone knew her business.
 She could not hide from the other women’s ridicule or the condemning stares.
 So she avoided the courtyard in the early morning when the other women were there, choosing to go when she could be alone.
 And then…

 Does anyone besides me remember Mighty Mouse?
-I sing the song from that cartoon to my grandkids, and they look at me like I have two heads!
-But I do it anyway because it’s fun.
-But then, the other day, I heard my granddaughter singing it, “Here I come to save the day”!
-That is the picture I get of Jesus when he shows up in our lives.
-It is awe and wonder in the very midst of our messiness.
+I used to sing the song from that cartoon to my grandkids, and they looked at me like I had two heads!
+But then, one day, I heard my granddaughter singing it, “Here I come to save the day”!
+That’s the picture I get of Jesus when he shows up in our lives.
+It’s awe and wonder in the very midst of our messiness.
 There are indeed those still-small-voice moments.
-But I believe he saves those for when our hearts are open to him.
+But I believe he saves those for when our hearts are more open to him.

-So, let us not find ourselves at the well of the lost and broken ready to judge and condemn them.
-Let us not participate in the ridicule of others so many so-called “Christians” piously denigrated in God’s name.
-I sadly confess that I often forget the sting of being judged as I become the judger – Lord have mercy on me.
+Perhaps our hearts will soften when we find ourselves encountering the lost and broken we are often ready to judge and condemn.
+Let us not participate in the ridicule of others that so many so-called “Christians” piously denigrate in God’s name.
+I sadly confess that, at times, I forget the sting of being judged as I become the judger – Lord have mercy on me.

 Let heaven rejoice,